 The definition of lying and deception have too many deceptions around them!

-It now seems that the words “deception,” “lying,” and “liar” are not good words for me to use because there is too much deception around their definitions.
+It now seems that the words “deception,” “lying,” and “liar” are not good words for me to use because there is too much deception around there definitions.

 I liked the shock value of the word.
 “LIAR”!
 Guess I will have to stop that as a result of my research.